 Of course this was prior to her going back to work when I was 11 or so, when she mostly babysat other people's kids for extra money while my dad worked, but was home all the time and aside from keeping an eye on the kids and making lunches, could do as she pleased. .
 Once my dad was laid off and she went back to work, the painting mostly stopped and she'd arrive home exhausted, fall asleep in her chair with the tv on.
 I never made the correlation til just now, but it makes sense.

 As I grew up, that was perhaps the thing I feared without knowing that that was what I was really afraid of.
 How much the things you have to do take away from the things you love to do.
 I've got it relatively good in that my day-job demands outside of time are lighter than hers, I'm only taking care of myself, not a husband and two kids, and and I fight like hell to make both things happen, but it's never easy.

 But I do find that talking again about writing makes me want to do it.
 Thinking about it.
 Being immersed in it.

 A writer and visual artist, Kristy Bowen is the author of several book, chapbook and zine projects, including major characters in minor films (Sundress Publications, 2015), the shared properties of water and stars (Noctuary Press, 2013), and girl show (Black Lawrence Press, 2014).
-Her work has appeared most recently in Dressing Room Poetry Journal, birdfeast, and Projectile,.
+Her work has appeared most recently in Split Lip Review, Hound, and Whiskey Island.
 She lives in Chicago, where she runs dancing girl press & studio and spends much of her time writing, making papery things, and curating a chapbook series devoted to women authors.
 Her next full-length collection, salvage,

 is due out from Black Lawrence Press in 2016.